Setting Personal Boundaries in Your Sales Job

 Take your power back and make the decision yours.

 And remember those people that become very demanding.
 Are they a customer or a Perpetual Prospect – demanding more of your time and resources without showing any signs of buying, except on going, long-term promises?

 Ultimately how you run your business, which is what you are doing in a commissioned position., is up to you.
 The better the plan you have in place, the happier and more productive you will be.

-It’s been the biggest year of changing and adapting ever, and while the basic sales tips and techniques still serve me well, I’ve had to adapt to more virtual and remote selling, even better preparation before presentation, using new technology – the list goes on.
+They’ve been the biggest years of changing and adapting ever, and while the basic sales tips and techniques still serve me well, I’ve had to adapt to more virtual and remote selling, even better preparation before presentation, using new technology – the list goes on.